aquaMetrics/rict/README.md

 ## Contributing

-Please read the [Contributing guidelines](CONTRIBUTING.md) file for more details
+Please read the [Contributing Guidelines](CONTRIBUTING.md) file for more details.

 ## Code of Conduct